Turkey Tariff Rates 2026: 10% on US Imports

 Turkey Import Tariff Overview

 Turkey's 10% tariff rate continues under Section 122 authority after the SCOTUS ruling — unchanged from the IEEPA floor rate.
-Section 232 steel/aluminum tariffs are now 50% for all countries (doubled June 2025), matching Turkey's previously punitive rate.
+Section 232 metals tariffs now apply at 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring; the UK pays 25%/15%), so primary-metal articles match Turkey's previously punitive 50% rate.
 US imports from Turkey total approximately $15B annually, with the world's largest hazelnut supply and growing textile competitiveness.

-Turkey faces a 10% Section 122 tariff and 50% Section 232 on steel/aluminum — the same steel rate as all other countries since the June 2025 doubling.
+Turkey faces a 10% Section 122 tariff and Section 232 metals tariffs of 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring) — the same metal-article rate as other countries since the June 2025 doubling.
 Turkey's previously punitive 50% rate (imposed in 2018 during a diplomatic dispute) is now the standard.
 There is no bilateral FTA.
 Turkey is a NATO ally and has been seeking EU accession for decades.
 Turkey's strategic location bridges European, Middle Eastern, and Central Asian supply chains, and its textile and apparel sector has grown rapidly.

 Key Products Imported from Turkey